Caterham Racing: Background

 The Caterham Graduates Championship was started in 1998 by competitors who participated in the 1997 Caterham Scholarship (as it was called at that time); back then there was no follow on championship/ladder so the Graduates provided a much-needed home for these drivers and their cars to continue racing together in a one-make championship.

 In its first two years it was a multi-discipline series with the rounds being made up of sprints, hillclimbs and circuit races, similar to the Caterham Scholarship format.
 The emphasis moved more and more towards circuit races, and from 2000-on the series has been entirely circuit races.

 The Club grew significantly as a result of the influx of members as subsequent Scholarship/Academy years naturally flowed into Graduates, and the class structure of the club continued to evolve to allow both older and current generation caterhams to compete.
 This tradition continues today, with classes for more modern cars following the specification of the current Caterham Motorsport 270R and 310R classes but still allowing Sigmax, Roadsport and even Academy specification cars to compete.

 The Grads (as they are affectionately known) are independent of the Caterham Motorsport Ladder, run by members for members on a not for profit basis (with a member-elected, unpaid board).
-Off circuit the club works hard to promote a friendly / sociable paddock, with frequent formal and informal social events; on-circuit the focus is on fun, fair, close and competitive Caterham racing where the cars come back into the paddock under their own power and with all of the same parts still attached in the condition they went out in.
+Off-circuit the club works to promote a friendly/sociable paddock, with frequent formal and informal social events; on-circuit the focus is on fun, fair, close and competitive Caterham racing where the cars come back into the paddock under their own power and with all of the same parts still attached in the condition they went out in.

 To make sure that happens CGRC have a Driving Standards Team (DST) in place to supplement the clerk at each race meeting.
 Members of the DST are available at race meetings for consultation on a particular issue and any club member can lodge an investigation request to the DST about driving standards which is then fully investigated.
 The DST brief new members to the club, offering advice/guidance, but also have a range of sanctions available, including ultimately the suspension of racing membership.

 The series is one of the largest in the UK with well over 100 registered competitors.
 The club draws its membership from Caterham Motorsport, novice racers (including some ex karters), other types of racing and CGRC alumni (many of which have raced with the club for years). - previous racing members include Jon Barnes (British GT Champion and current Caterham test driver and 2002 Super Graduates runner up), current BTCC driver Oli Jackson, and Caterham's own Simon Lambert (2002 Super Graduates Champion).
 Caterham technician Lee Bristow (310R Champion 2017) raced in SigMax in 2016 and was runner up in the Championship.